meteor/react-tutorial/tutorial/simple-todos/08-methods.md

 As you can see in the code we are also using the `check` package to make sure we are receiving the expected types of input, this is important to make sure you know exactly what you are inserting or updating in your database.

-The last part is to make sure your server is registering these methods, you can do this importing this file, to force the evaluation, in the `server/main.js`.
+The last part is to make sure your server is registering these methods, you can do this by importing this file, to force the evaluation, in the `server/main.js`.

 `server/main.js`